rlf037/Basic-Neural-Network/README.md

 ### v1.04

-A simple Neural Network written in Python usually only NumPy libraries.
+A simple Neural Network written in Python usually only NumPy.

 Includes:
     - `Encoder` (one-hot and/or class integers)